Is Starlink Faster Than 5G?

 Here’s a simplified breakdown to help you decide:

-• If you live in a rural area with limited internet options, Starlink is likely the better choice for speed and reliability.
+• If you live in a rural area with limited wired or 5G coverage, Starlink is likely the better choice for consistent speeds (often 100+ Mbps) and reach.

 Key Takeaways